 10. Enjoy just being engaged for at least a month– There is no need to rush and make any decisions right away.
 Take time to enjoy the giddiness that comes from being engaged and be sure to show off your ring and tell the proposal story to any and everyone!

 9. Set a Wedding date– This is a conversation between you and your fiance.
 This is one of your first major decisions as a couple and you should make it together…Alone.
 If you are choosing a popular month like April, June or October be prepared to have a secondary date or two just in case your favorite venue is booked already.
+Once you have decided on a date together, then you are welcome to discuss it with family first and then everyone else.

 8. Consult with a PROFESSIONAL Wedding Planner- This is critical for several reasons.
 First and foremost, you have absolutely NO idea what a wedding can cost.
 You have a plumber look at your pipes, a mechanic to look at your car and hire a roofer for your house, why would you not have a professional on one of the most important days of your life!
 Your friend or family member who “helps” with all the family weddings is not up on the latest and greatest and will cost you a lot of time and money.